Dictionary / Arabic - Turkish Terminology

 FADHÎLAH- فضيلة

-The comparison between the tarbiyyah of morality that the hikmah of Al-Qur’an Al-Hakîm gives to the personal life and the lesson that the hikmah of philosophy gives:
+The comparison between the hikmah of Al-Qur’an Al-Hakîm, the tarbiyyah of morality it gives to the personal life and the lesson that the hikmah of philosophy gives:

 A sincere student of philosophy is a pharaoh.
-But he is a despicable pharaoh who performs ‘ibâdah to the most contemptible things for his benefit.
+But he is a despicable pharaoh who performs ‘ibâdah to the most vile things for his benefit.
 He considers every profitable thing to be a “Rabb” for himself.
 Also, that irreligious student is rebellious and obstinate.
 But he is an abject rebel who accepts infinite abasement for a single pleasure.
-And he is a vile obstinate who displays abasement by kissing the feet of individuals like shaytan for a contemptible benefit.
-Also, that irreligious student is an oppressor proud man.
-But since he cannot find any point of support in his heart, in his essence, he is impotent with uttermost impotence and an oppressor boastful man.
-Also, that student only worries about himself and worships to benefit that the aim of his endeavour is to gratify the desires of nafs, abdomen and perineum; he is a devious self-conceited man who seeks his personal benefits within certain benefits of the nation.
+He is a vile obstinate who displays abasement by kissing the feet of individuals like shaytan for a contemptible benefit.
+Also, that irreligious student is a cruel, proud man.
+But since he cannot find any point of support in his heart, in essence, he is a cruel, boastful man who is impotent with utter impotence.
+Also, that student only worries about himself and worships to benefit; the aim of his endeavour is to gratify the desires of the nafs, abdomen and perineum; he is a devious, self-conceited man, who seeks his personal benefits within certain benefits of the nation.

-Thus, the tarbiyyah that the two hikmahs give may be understood from the comparison of the two students.
+Thus, the tarbiyyah the two hikmahs give can be understood through the comparison of the two students.

 The Twelfth Word/Second Principle